WE ARE 4 THE KINGDOM ENTERPRISES.

 We are an Atlanta-based company that specializes in Music, Media, and Entertainment.

 We are content creators.

 IN EVERYTHING WE DO, WE DO IT FOR HIS KINGDOM.

 We invite you to explore our website to learn more about us.

-At 4 The Kingdom Enterprises, our Music division has a network of songwriters, musicians, composers, and producers who write and produce songs for commercials, TV shows, documentaries, and movies, as well as, executive produce and provide creative direction for music videos.
-Our goal is to always create timeless music and produce thought-provoking, engaging, and out-the-box music videos with a message.
+At 4 The Kingdom Enterprises, our network of songwriters, musicians, composers, and producers write, compose, and produce songs for single and album releases for up-and-coming and established recording artists and entertainers, as well as, direct and produce music videos, musicals, and live productions.
+Our goal is to always create and produce inspirational, timeless and thought-provoking music with a message.

 “Enough Is Enough” is a global social justice and human rights anthem, video of advocacy and awareness, and a collaborative, creative work of art that was birthed from the previously mentioned expressions of fatigue, but also from a genuine desire for people around the world to see African-Americans and people of color as human beings.
 Collectively, we are tired, and the overall message of this anthem is simple:

 “Where is the justice for us?
 There has been no justice for us.
 There will be justice for us.
 Enough is enough.”